biell/alti-server/README.md

   * **/sz [zone]**<br>
     This is an alias for `/spawnZone`

+  * **/changePlane**<br>
+    Change plane without having to die.
+If you run `/changePlane`, then your plane will be removed from the map and you will have the opportunity to choose a different plane and respawn when you left off.
+This feature can be turned off on a map-by-map basis, so it may not always be enabled.
+    The purpose of this map is mainly for coop maps which require multiple planes for specific parts, but where there are not enough players to fill each part.

+  * **/cp**<br>
+    This is an alias for `/changePlane`

   * **/restartMap**<br>
     This command is a front-end to `/balanceTeams`.
 If you are the only person on a map, it will balanceTeams without the need for a vote.
 If